MelBiggs/fullstack-frameworks-project/README.md

 I would like to add the following features in time:
 * Calculating the shipping and handling fees into the total value
 * Expand the currency used to include GBP and USD
+* Add a Previously Purchased section to the user profile page

 ## Technologies Used